gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-ietf-tsvwg-sctp-dtls-chunk.md

 with the purpose of defining a protected restart procedure.

 When the upper layer protocols require support of SCTP Restart for associations using the DTLS chunk, as in case of 3GPP NG-C protocol {{ETSI-TS-38.413}}, the endpoint needs to support also the protected SCTP Restart procedure described below.
 Implementing the protected restart procedure is RECOMMENDED, however not required as persistent secure storage of the restart DTLS Key Context is needed.
+An endpoint will know that its peer supports this protected SCTP restart procedure from the DTLS Key Management parameter's R bit
+{{key-management-parameter}}.

 The protected SCTP restart procedure keeps the security characteristics of an SCTP Association using DTLS chunks.

-In protected SCTP Restart, INIT and INIT ACK chunks are sent strictly according to {{RFC9260}}, but COOKIE ECHO and COOKIE ACK chunks are encrypted using DTLS chunks and the restart DTLS Key contexts.
+In protected SCTP Restart, INIT and INIT ACK chunks are sent according to {{RFC9260}}, but COOKIE ECHO and COOKIE ACK chunks are encrypted using DTLS chunks and the restart DTLS Key contexts.
+The endpoints MUST include the DTLS Key Management Parameter in the INIT and INIT ACK, using the same method list, but with a new random Tie Breaker.

 In order to support protected SCTP Restart, the SCTP Endpoints need to allocate and maintain dedicated restart DTLS Key contexts, SCTP